sharminnipu/US_Accident_Data_Analysis/README.md

 TODO - talk about the datatset(source,what it contains,how it will be usefull)

-Kaggle
+1.Kaggle
-information about accidents
+2.information about accidents
-can use useful to prevent accidents mention that this does not containt data about New York.
+3.can use useful to prevent accidents
+4.mention that this does not containt data about New York.

 # Dataset Downloaded from this link
 https://www.kaggle.com/sobhanmoosavi/us-accidents